 For proposals to be eligible for funding, they need to consist of:

 - Up to a 500-word description of the planned work.
 This should have a clear justification why the work is needed, how it will improve the understanding of Geraniaceae or popularize and promote the plant family, what exactly the proposed work will entail, when and how the recipient will report on the activities during the project.
 It is expected that the projects normally take less than a year to complete;

 - A clear budget: how will the recipient use the requested funding, and if the requested funding is not sufficient for the activity to be undertaken in its entirety, how will the rest of the required funding be ensured.
 Typical eligible expenses include travel and accommodation costs, small tools, software, consumables etc. This section should also clarify how the funds should be transferred to the recipient.
 The grant cannot be used as personal remuneration;

 - Clear description of the output(s).
 At least one of the outputs needs to be written in the form of a report that can be publishable in the IGG Newsletter and on the IGG website.

 The proposals could include activities such as visits to herbaria, botanical gardens or wild localities in order to study taxa in cultivation or in the wild, production of botanical illustrations, activities to ethnographically document practices related to the genus (ethnobotanical research), or to do a piece of research into the history of cultivation.
 There really isn’t any limitation as far as the topic is concerned as long as the IGG aims are supported.

-The proposals will be evaluated by a Committee consisting of a member of the IGG Management Team, and of two IGG members with significant expertise in Geraniaceae: Matija Strlic, Benjamin Coultrup, Jan Movitz, Florent Grenier.
+The proposals will be evaluated by the IGG Small Grants Evaluation Committee, consisting of members of the IGG Management Team, and of IGG members with significant expertise in Geraniaceae: Matija Strlic, Benjamin Coultrup, Jan Movitz, Florent Grenier.
 Neither the Committee nor the Management Team members are eligible for funding.